polterguy/phosphorusfive/core/p5.exp/README.md

 in your expressions, including any special types you might have declared yourself.
 Notice also that since we're using a colon (:) inside of the value of a node, we need to put the entire node inside of double quotes (").

-Expressions, annd iterators, can also be created spanning multiple lines, using the @"my-string" literal type of strings, such as below
+Expressions, and iterators, can also be created spanning multiple lines, using the @"my-string" literal type of strings, such as below

 ```